Lauren Nowacki7-Minute Read

-Brunswick is the home of Maine’s first college, Bowdoin College, which supplies the city with a theater, concert hall and museums – and an international music festival.
-There’s also a walkable downtown area, bike path, natural trails and open spaces to enjoy the outdoors.
-Designated a “National Main Street” the college town also has a booming art and entertainment scene.
+Brunswick is the home of Maine’s first college, Bowdoin College, which supplies the city with a theater, concert hall, museums and an international music festival.
+Other highlights include a walkable downtown area, a bike path, natural trails and many open spaces to enjoy the outdoors.
+Designated a “National Main Street,” the college town also has a booming arts and entertainment scene.
 When residents want to escape for the weekend, the Amtrak station just outside of downtown makes a trip to Boston a breeze.

 The requirements in Maine are pretty standard when it comes to buying a house.
 Here are a few things you’ll need.

-- Home appraisal: An appraisal will tell you and your lender that you’re making a good investment on the home.
-It provides the market value of the home – which could be different from the sale price.
-An appraisal is important because the sale could depend on the appraisal outcome.
-The lender cannot loan more than the appraised value of the home.
-If the appraisal comes in too low, you’ll either need to pay the difference out of pocket, negotiate the sale price down or find a different home.
+An appraisal is also important because the sale could depend on the appraisal’s outcome.
+The lender cannot loan more than the appraised value of the home, so if the appraisal comes in too low, you’ll either need to pay the difference out of pocket, negotiate the sale price down or find a different home.

-- Down payment: Most loans require a down payment, which is a percentage of your home’s purchase price.
-They tell the lender you’re serious about owning a home and allows them to take less risk.
-It also means you’ll borrow less money and have some equity in the home.
-The required down payment will depend on the type of loan, your credit score and DTI and your lender’s specific requirements.
+The required down payment will depend on the type of loan you’re getting, your credit score, your DTI and your lender’s specific requirements.
 Typically, down payment requirements start around 3.5%.
-VA and USDA loans require a 0% down payment, but there are certain requirements for those loans.
+Department of Veterans Affairs (VA) and U.S. Department of Agriculture (USDA) loans require a 0% down payment, but there are certain requirements for those loans.
 If you make a down payment of at least 20% on FHA or conventional loans, you’ll avoid having to pay mortgage insurance.

-Many first-time home buyer programs, such as VA loans, FHA loans, and USDA loans, are available across the United States.
-Maine also offers a few specific programs for individuals buying homes in the state, through the Maine State Housing Authority, or MaineHousing.
+Many first-time home buyer programs – such as VA loans, FHA loans and USDA loans – are available across the United States.
+Maine also offers a few specific programs for individuals buying homes in the state through the Maine State Housing Authority – also known as MaineHousing.
 These programs include the following:

 Those participating in the First Home Loan program may receive additional assistance by also using the Salute ME and Advantage programs, listed below.